ToolboxHub/ToolboxToolbox/README.md

 git clone https://github.com/ToolboxHub/ToolboxToolbox.git
 ```

 Set up your Matlab `userpath()` and `startup.m`.
 These let Matlab find the ToolboxToolbox when it starts.
-The `startup.m` also gives you some sensible defaults for ToolboxToolbox preferences, like where to save installed toolboxes.
+The `startup.m` also gives you some sensible defaults for ToolboxToolbox preferences, like where you cloned the ToolboxToolbox, and where to save other installed toolboxes.

 ## Find your Matlab "User Path"
 If you already know your Matlab "user path", you can skip this step.
 If you want to know your user path, you can just type `userpath()` in Matlab.
 Or from the terminal, `matlab -nodisplay -r "disp(userpath());exit"`.